vincent-paing/Yangon-Bus-Data/README.md

 *bus_stop_name, latitude, longitude , bus_ids*

+### BUS STOP LAT LONG MIGHT BE JUST FOR POLARSTAR MAP AND MAY NOT BE ABLE TO USE FOR GOOGLE MAPS ( I HAVEN'T TESTED THROUGLY YET)

 ### Disclaimer
 I'm not affiliated with Yangon Bus Service.
 Data are pulled from [Yangon Bus website](http://yangonbus.com/) using a html parser.
 I **DO NOT** guarantee the CSV will be updated as soon as data is changed in Yangon Bus Website.